mercul3s/bikeshare/README.md

 Nothing to see here now, but will soon be some documentation on a data visualization project for the BikeShare Data challenge.
 All data can be downloaded from the [BikeShare Data Challenge](http://bayareabikeshare.com/datachallenge) website.
+Unzip all data to a **data** directory for use with this project.

-Questions to ask of the data:
+**Questions to ask of the data:**

    * What days/times do the most/least bike rides occur